 Nkwelle Jacob Esong, Building Solar Dryers To Conserve Vegetables And Spices

-When cooked, dried vegetables can taste similar to fresh ones; they are nutritious (rich in vitamins, beta-carotene and minerals), tasty and inexpensive and can help to reduce hunger and malnutrition.
-Minerals and vitamins are essential in the diet of everyone, but especially so for children, nursing and pregnant women, the elderly and sick.
+Dried vegetables taste similar to fresh ones; they are nutritious (rich in vitamins, beta-carotene and minerals), tasty and inexpensive and they can help to reduce hunger and malnutrition.

 See Additional Project Images